Paul Castiglia: Film and television projects

 Castiglia is an Executive Producer, Writer, Creative Consultant, Casting Producer and Music Supervisor on an upcoming documentary Bowery Rhapsody: the Rise and Redemption of Hollywood's Original Brat Pack.
 According to the film's imdb page, the documentary from Handshake Away Productions takes a look at the key actors comprising The Dead End Kids, The Little Tough Guys, The East Side Kids and The Bowery Boys movie acting teams.

-Castiglia is the co-writer of the animated web series, Thomas & Friends Adventures which launched on YouTube in early 2017.
+Castiglia is the co-writer of the animated web series, Thomas & Friends Adventures which Mattel Toys which launched on YouTube in early 2017.
 The series takes the familiar Thomas train engine characters and puts them into fantastical stories where anything can happen.

+In 2023, Castiglia co-wrote episodes of the streaming video series, Cocoa Talk for Minno.

 Books

 Castiglia has written non-fiction text articles for magazines and books on pop culture, including a chapter in Midnight Marquee Actors Studios: Vincent Price.
-He has announced an upcoming book, Scared Silly: Classic Hollywood Horror-Comedies, that will include a foreword by actor Daniel Roebuck.
+He has announced an upcoming book, Scared Silly: Classic Hollywood Horror-Comedies.

 In 2013, Castiglia contributed pieces to two comics-related books.
 For With Great Power Castiglia was one of several who wrote tales about the same copy of Amazing Fantasy#15 (the comic book that featured Spider-Man's first appearance) being passed along from owner-to-owner.
 For Hey Kids, Comics!
 Castiglia wrote an essay about growing up discovering, collecting and reading comic books.

 In 2014, Castiglia wrote an introduction for a volume of Felix the Cat Paintings by Don Oriolo from IDW Publishing.

 Castiglia has co-written and co-edited the MLJ Comics Companion book from TwoMorrows Publishing.
 The book explores the history of Archie Comics' superhero characters.
 It was released in the fall of 2016.